Carson Walch: Edmonton Eskimos

 Walch was hired to be the receivers coach and passing game coordinator for the Edmonton Eskimos in 2016, and was promoted to offensive coordinator in 2017.
 As the play-caller, the Eskimos led the CFL in twenty offensive categories.

 Philadelphia Eagles

-Walch was hired as the assistant wide receivers coach for the Philadelphia Eagles in 2018, and was promoted to wide receivers coach in 2019 after the firing of Gunter Brewer.
+Walch was hired as the assistant wide receivers coach for the Philadelphia Eagles in 2018, and was promoted to wide receivers coach in 2019.
+Walch worked with Alshon Jeffery, Desean Jackson, Nelson Agholor, and Mack Hollins.

-Minnesota (second stint)

-Walch returned to Minnesota in 2020, this time as a passing game consultant.

 Front office career

 Cleveland Browns

 Walch was hired to be the player development coordinator for the Cleveland Browns in 2021.
-He was then promoted in 2023 to Director of Player Development.
+He was then promoted in 2023 to director of offensive skill development.